jenkins-x/jx-docs/content/getting-started/multi-cluster.md

 First you need to connect to your remote kubernetes cluster for `Staging` or `Production` using your managed kubernetes provider's tooling.

-You also need to have RBAC karma to be able to [escalate roles](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#privilege-escalation-prevention-and-bootstrapping) for `Role` and/or `ClsuterRole` permissions.
+You also need to have RBAC karma to be able to [escalate roles](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#privilege-escalation-prevention-and-bootstrapping) for `Role` and/or `ClusterRole` permissions.

 Then to install the Environment Controller use [jx create addon envctl](/commands/jx_create_addon_environment/).